ip4-team/ionwatcherbot/README.md

 # Executing IonWatcherBot #
  * execute the script: `python main.py` (or `python3` depending on your settings);
- * input the Torrent Server password.
+ * enter the Torrent Server password.

 # Contacting the bot #
  * Start a chat with the username you chose for the bot (i.e. @ IW05UH_bot).